hfleitas/bigtuna/README.md

 # Fabric RTI (Azure SQL Database CDC)
 Scripts and items to migrate data from Azure SQL Database via CDC (Change Data Capture) connector in Fabric Real-Time Intelligence.

-This tutorial uses Azure SQL Database, AdventureWorks_LT sample.
+Here we'll use the AdventureWorks_LT database sample in Azure SQL Database service.

 ## Goal
 Consolidate multiple sql tables of same schemas or different, ie. one-per-region, by landing them into a single table in Fabric.